-At first, I naively assumed that creating a default Shopify dropshipping store and testing my jewelry products with Facebook ads will be enough.
-But then I faced the harsh reality of high costs and low profits.
-Together with a combination of Pinterest research, a well-designed store and conversion optimization, SixAds is now helping me bring in $1k/day.
+At first, I naively assumed that creating a default Shopify dropshipping store and testing my jewelry products only with Facebook ads will be enough.
+But then I faced the harsh reality of high advertising costs and zero profit.
+Together with a combination of Pinterest research, a well-designed store, and conversion optimization, I now bring in $1k/day.

-Last year, I decided to launch my jewelry dropshipping store for women.
+Last year, I decided to launch my jewelry dropshipping store.
 Everything looked promising!
 But truth be told, I failed quite hard at the beginning.
 REAL hard.
-This is how it went.
+This is how it went:

-- I found the jewelry at AliExpress that looked nice.
+- I found the jewelry at AliExpress Dropshipping Center that looked nice.
 I mean, it was the rings and hairpins I’d totally buy for myself!
-So, I created a store with a default theme (I didn’t want to be bothered too much at that time, I just really wanted to get started ASAP).
+So, I created what I thought would be a successful dropshipping store with a default theme (I didn’t want to be bothered with the design too much at that time, I just really wanted to get started ASAP).

 - Then, I imported the items that I wanted to sell.
 Hairpins, rings, bracelets… those cute minimalist necklace pendants that always look so sleek… you name it!

-- And, of course, I turned to Facebook ads.
+- And, of course, I started running ads only on Facebook.
 Big mistake.

-Step #2: Using Facebook ads to test new products on Shopify
+Step #2: I used Facebook ads to find winning products

 I targeted broad and different interests for each ad set.